 In a pan on a low heat melt the petroleum jelly (or just use softened coconut oil).
 When it’s melted, add in the other ingredients and stir well.
-Leave it on a low heat for 2-3 minutes and then pour it into a small dish (we use our leftover lip balm tins) using a funnel.
-Leave it in the fridge to set for 6-8 hours.
+Leave it on a low heat for two to three minutes and then pour it into a small dish (we use our leftover lip balm tins) using a funnel.
+Leave it in the fridge to set for six to eight hours.

 2. Coconut lip balm

 We’re in love with this DIY coconut lip balm – it leaves your lips feeling super soft and nourished, plus it has a sweet rose tint – your lips will literally be irresistible.
-All three oils are miracle workers: the coconut oil is a natural emollient, the argan oil is bursting with nourishing antioxidants, and olive oil is high in squalene so it’ll mimic the skin’s natural sebum and leave a protective barrier on your lips.
+All three oils are miracle workers: the coconut oil is a natural emollient, the argan oil is bursting with nourishing antioxidants, and olive oil is high in squalene, which creates a protective barrier on your lips.

 Colored berry lipstick

-In a pan on a low heat, melt together the coconut oil with the lipstick – it can be any old lipstick you have around the house, just cut off about 1 cm of the lipstick and add it into the pan.
-Then add in the oils and stir well.
-Leave it on the heat for 2-3 minutes and then pour it into a small dish (we use our leftover lip balms tins) using a funnel.
-Leave in the fridge to set for 6-8 hours.
+In a pan on a low heat, melt together the coconut oil with about 1 cm of lipstick and add it into the pan.
+Next, add in the oils and stir well.
+Leave it on the heat for two to three minutes and then pour it into a small dish or an old lip balm tin.
+Leave it in the fridge to set for a few hours.

 Posts You'll Love: